spirpinias/BWA-Mem/README.md

 Pattern Reverse
 - The unique suffix to identify your reverse.

+## Auxiliary Parameters
+*Note:* It is unlikely you will need to adjust these parameters.

 Minimum Mapping Quality
 - An integer > 0 for any read aligned with quality less than this value will not be accepted.

 Verbosity
 - Amount of logging info from BWA.
 0 outputs nothing, 1 outputs errors, 2 for warnings and errors and 4 or higher for debugging.
 4 will not output alignments.

-Minimum Seed Leng
+Minimum Seed Length
-- Matches shorter than INT will be missed.
+- Matches shorter than this parameter will be missed.

-Band Width
+Bandwidth
-- Essentially, gaps longer than INT will not be found.
+- Gaps longer than this parameter will be missed

 Drop Off
-- top extension when the difference between the best and the current extension score is above |i-j|*A+INT, where i and j are the current positions of the query and reference, respectively, and A is the matching score.
+- Off-diagonal X-dropoff (Z-dropoff).
+Stop extension when the difference between the best and the current extension score is above |i-j|*A+drop off, where i and j are the current positions of the query and reference, respectively, and A is the matching score.

 Seed Split Ratio
 - Larger value yields fewer seeds, which leads to faster alignment speed but lower accuracy.